pifroggi/vs_align/README.md

 Can be "cpu", or "cuda" for use with an Nvidia GPU.
 This will be very slow on CPU.

 > [!TIP]
-> While this is good at aligning very different looking clips ([see comparisons](https://slow.pics/c/T71U8Ewk)), you will make it easier and get better results by prefiltering to make ref as close to clip as possible.
+> __Alignment Quality:__ While this is good at aligning very different looking clips ([see comparisons](https://slow.pics/c/T71U8Ewk)), you will make it easier and get better results by prefiltering to make ref as close to clip as possible.
 For example:
 > - Always crop black borders.
-> - If clip has vastly different brightness, make ref roughly match.
-> - If clip has vastly different colors, make ref roughly match.
+> - If clip has vastly different brightness or colors, make ref roughly match.

+> [!TIP]
+> __Usage without Vapoursynth:__ Now also usable in the image processing program chaiNNer via the "Align Image to Reference" node.
+Needed is the [nightly build](https://github.com/chaiNNer-org/chaiNNer-nightly/releases/) 2025-03-12 or newer.

 <br />